 difficult, high-level examinations not meant for individuals with little, limited or no coding experience

-Examinees that pass a Specialty certification examination will receive recognition in the Cutting Edge within three months of their examination date and will receive
+Examinees that pass a Specialty certification examination will receive recognition in the Healthcare Business Monthly within three months of their examination date and will receive

 a diploma suitable for framing.